khaledAIVR/Rooaa/README.md

 ## Getting Started

-- Clone the repo to your local machine
+- Clone the repo to your local machine.
 - Install Docker and ensure it is running
     - [Docker Desktop for Mac and Windows](https://www.docker.com/products/docker-desktop)
     - [Docker Engine for Linux](https://docs.docker.com/install/linux/docker-ce/ubuntu/)